 Campus crime, arrest, and referral statistics include those reported to the UGA Police from the sources listed above and local law enforcement agencies.
 These statistics may also include crimes that have occurred in private residences or businesses and is not required by law.

 Availability of Annual Security Report

-Each year, the University of Georgia Police Department enters required data on the Department of Education website.
+Each year, the University of Georgia Police Department enters required data on the Federal Department of Education website.
 Annual data collection and Clery compliance is overseen by the Office of Legal Affairs.
 The Division of Marketing & Communications maintains the “Safe and Secure” website and facilitates the public dissemination of this report and other related information.

 Clery Act Crime Statistics

 The following annual security report provides crime statistics for selected crimes that have been reported to local police agencies or to campus security authorities.
 These tables were compiled using data received and gathered by the University of Georgia Police Department as well as from the Athens-Clarke County Police Department.
 The counting and disclosure of Clery-reportable offenses in the following tables are based on the definitions provided by the Federal Bureau of Investigation’s Uniform Crime Reporting (“UCR”) Program, as well as definitions provided by the Violence Against Women Act of 1994 for certain crimes.
 These definitions are provided below following the tables.
 The statistics reported for the sub-categories on liquor laws, drug laws, and weapons offenses represented the number of people arrested or referred to campus judicial authorities for respective violations, not the number of offenses documented.